ryedin/site/_management/ssh-keyroll.md

 ## Under the hood

-Keyroll causes Console to trigger a CloudFormation update that performs a rolling replacement of all of the Rack's instances.
+Keyroll triggers a CloudFormation update that performs a rolling replacement of all of the Rack's instances.

-**Note:** If the CloudFormation update fails and rolls back, the SSH keys in console will have already been updated, and will therefore no longer be valid.
-In other words, if an update fails, `convox instances ssh` won't work you've done a successful `convox instances keyroll`.

 ## SSH Keyroll FAQ